PiRogueToolSuite/piroguetoolsuite.github.io/content/guides/g1/index.md

 The telemetry is enabled by default but you can easily opt-out.
 Find more details in the [section dedicated to the telemetry](/docs/pirogue/telemetry/).
 {{< /callout >}}

 First, connect a wi-fi device such as your smartphone to the PiRogue's wi-fi network `PiRogue1` (default password: `superlongkey`).
-Next, open the PiRogue's dashboard by going at `http://<PiRogue IP address>:3000` with your Web browser or directly with this link:
+Next, open the PiRogue's dashboard by going at `http://<PiRogue IP address>:3000` (default credentials: `admin:PiRogue`) with your Web browser or directly with this link:

 [Open your dashboard →](http://pirogue.local:3000)